 Undergraduate courses for graduate credit require prior petition and approval by the Dean of the Graduate School.
 Undergraduate courses may be taken by graduate students as appropriate prerequisites to their chosen field of study but may not be used to satisfy graduate program requirements or carry graduate credits.
 Exceptions may be made for some 400 level courses.
+A

-A Petition for Class Registration Outside Your Primary Academic Career (http://registrar.buffalo.edu/pdfs/OutsideofCareerPetition.pdf) must be filed at the time of registration and before the end of the Add/Drop deadline.
+Petition for Course Outside of Your Primary Academic Career must be filed at the time of registration and before the end of the Add/Drop deadline.
 A maximum of two undergraduate courses at the 400 level may be taken for graduate credit.
 All 400 level undergraduate courses that carry four or more credit hours will receive a maximum of three credit hours of graduate credit.